pledgeandgrow/damad-site/src/docs/Context.md

-# DAMAD Ascenseurs - Project Context
+# DMD Ascenseur - Project Context

 ## Overview
-DAMAD is a comprehensive professional website for an elevator installation and maintenance company specializing in ascenseurs, EPMR (Équipements pour Personnes à Mobilité Réduite), monte-charges, and vertical mobility solutions.
+DMD Ascenseur is a comprehensive professional website for an elevator installation and maintenance company specializing in ascenseurs, EPMR (Équipements pour Personnes à Mobilité Réduite), monte-charges, and vertical mobility solutions.
 The site serves as a complete digital presence showcasing services, projects, company values, and recruitment opportunities.

 ## Current State